tcharding/snippet/README.md

 conforming to the usual style of the language but rather the authors 'goto' coding style.
 Secondly, Perl is often not that readable.
 I am proud of this code because it is [arguably] readable.

+## Data

+File: `data.go`
+Original: Cannot link to original because it is on my GitHub account in a private repo at request of the company I currently work for - it was part of the hiring process I went through i.e., their coding challenge.

+### Reason for inclusion

+This file is in Golang, a language that I am reasonably familiar with - therefor no excuses for anything but idiomatic clean code :)

+I have included it because it is a fair representation of the style of Golang I like to write, it lints cleanly, and it is idiomatic Golang (at least to the best of my knowledge at the time of writing).